Filmmaker | Consultant | PhD Scholar

 Through further film projects with the Tweed community, and later with Indigenous Community Volunteers (Canberra), both as a volunteer and in my professional capacity as a filmmaker, I travelled across Australia to produce short films with and for different Aboriginal communities (ICV Short Films).
 In 2007, I was invited to come to the Kimberley to work with Nyikina women.
 Our ongoing collaboration has led to the production of more than 20 short films and documentaries, and the presentation of our films in various international venues: UNESCO Human Rights Commission (2012), Rochefort Pacifique International Festival (2014), Douarnenez Film Festival (2014), OECD Water Governance Initiative, Edinburgh (2015), World Climate Change Conference, Paris (2015), World Parks Congress, Sydney (2015), Festival du Reve de l'Aborigene, Paris (2016).

-My ongoing collaboration with Nyikina women in the Kimberley over the past eight years has led me to my PhD studies in which I privilege the voices of Nyikina women, and look at how these have influenced cultural actions, economic and self-determination initiatives, through filmed interviews and narratives, using film as an advocacy tool.
+My ongoing collaboration with Nyikina women in the Kimberley over the past eleven years has led me to my PhD studies in which I privilege the voices of Nyikina women, and look at how these have influenced cultural actions, economic and self-determination initiatives, through filmed interviews and narratives, using film as an advocacy tool.

 Through a Foucauldian deconstruction of the historical, anthropological and development discourses that have influenced Nyikina women’s lived experiences, coupled with a strongly Indigenist methodology, I seek to empower the women in their constantly evolving social and political roles and examines their agency in an increasingly neo-colonial context.
 Our collaborative work has led to the presentation of our films at the Human Rights Commission in UNESCO, and at national and international film festivals and conferences.